About the cemetery

 The Ferntree Gully Cemetery was established in 1873 when 5 acres of Crown land were reserved as the site for a cemetery.

 Many pioneers of the district are buried in the cemetery including the well-known families of Dobson, Baird and Friberg.
-You may recognise these names as ward names in the municipality.
+You may recognise these names as ward names in our municipality.

 The cemetery also has the honour of being the last resting place of renowned landscape artist Sir Arthur Streeton.